At The Artery Community Roasters, we are proud to adopt a transparent and equitable Direct Trade model when sourcing our specialty green coffee.

 Our support team is always happy to guide you at any step!
 Give us a call (613-600-7523) or shoot us an email at firstname.lastname@example.org if you need a hand or have any questions.

 You will be automatically charged to take the hassle out of ordering your beans!
-And can choose to receive your subscription every 2 weeks, or monthly.
+And can choose to receive your subscription every 15, 30, 60 or 90 days.

 You can change, pause or cancel your subscription at any time.

 Wondering what subscription frequency that works for you?
-Check out our suggetsions below, but we won' t fault you for buying more than you need and sharing with your friends!
+Check out our suggestions below, but we won' t fault you for buying more than you need and sharing with your friends!
+Or freezing them to start your dystopian coffee stockpile!

 The occasional cup - Order every 4 weeks